rse-ops/proposals/docs/_proposals/drafts/research-software-registry.md

 on a container technology of choice, and an environment.
 E.g.,:

 1. Find me this set of software
-2. Find me an appropriate deployment vehicle (e.g. extract source code, Singularity / Docker /Podman container)
+2. Find me an appropriate deployment vehicle (e.g. extract source code, Singularity / Docker / Podman container)
 3. Do the deployment, and make it easy to reproduce.